cscosu/ctf-writeups/2021/def_con_quals/mooosl/README.md

         uintptr_t maplen:8*sizeof(uintptr_t)-12;
     };
     ```
     We will put the address we want to write to in `next` and the value we want to write there as `prev`.
-It will also change prev->next (bytes at offset 8-15 of `prev`) to `next`, but that happens to not cause an issue for us (see later).
+It will also change prev->next (bytes at offset 8-15 of `prev`) to `next`, which will be discussed later.

-    I will explain the values I used for the rest of the fields in the next section.
+    I will explain the values I used for the rest of the fields in the annotated solve script.
 - The beginning of the page containing the `struct meta` needs to have a `struct meta_area`
     ```
     struct meta_area {